pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 ## Persisting connection information in Office 365 CLI

-When you connect in the Office 365 CLI to an Office 365 service, such as SharePoint Online, the CLI will persist the information about the connection for future reuse.
+When you log in to an Office 365 service, such as SharePoint Online, in the Office 365 CLI, the CLI will persist the information about the connection for future reuse.
 For each established connection, the Office 365 CLI persists the following information:

 - service name, eg. `SPO`
 - Azure AD resource name, eg `https://contoso.sharepoint.com`